 As demands for state waters approach supplies available in individual stream systems and groundwater basins, it becomes increasingly important to accurately determine amounts of water available for appropriation to current and future users.
 Fulfilling this requirement, staff of the Board's Technical Section routinely conduct and update studies of the state's 49 stream systems and 71 groundwater basins.
 Results from studies of these defined hydrologic units dictate the amounts of water that may be reasonably withdrawn while generally reserving supplies for future use.
 Technical staff also cooperate on a variety of water resource studies and monitoring programs in cooperation with federal and other state agencies, organizations and local governments.
 The section also licenses pump installers and drillers of water, geothermal, observation and monitoring wells in Oklahoma.

 The OWRB is the state agency specifically authorized to plan for and encourage the use of water resources in a manner that will best serve the many needs of the people of Oklahoma.
-Recognizing that planning is an extremely dynamic process, staff of the OWRB's Planning Section are continually challenged by changing social, political, economic and environmental issues.
-The Board's planning programs are funded through a variety of sources, primarily legislative appropriations, while the agency routinely participates in cooperative planning studies with the U.S. Army Corps of Engineers, Bureau of Reclamation, Natural Resources Conservation Service and U.S. Geological Survey.
+This is currently being accomplished through implementation of Oklahoma Comprehensive Water Plan recommendations.
+The agency routinely participates in cooperative planning studies with the U.S. Army Corps of Engineers, Bureau of Reclamation, Natural Resources Conservation Service, and U.S. Geological Survey.

 The Planning Section also coordinates state floodplain management and flood hazard mitigation activities, administers a state dam safety program, and coordinates the well driller and pump installer licensing program.